12 min read

 If you’re using ConvertKit, we’ve made delivering your incentives extremely easy!
 Here are some quick steps to upload your content:

 It’s as easy as that.
-Your readers can have their incentive and you’ll have a new email list subscribers in minutes.
+Your readers can have their incentive and you’ll have a new email list subscriber in minutes.

 Download this issue of Tradecraft as a PDF to read and reference at your own pace.